 Out of baseball, his drinking increased to the point where it cost him his marriage, leaving him desolate and broke.
 A failed business venture left him $190,000 in debt and by 1980 he was living with his parents in his childhood home in Pittsburgh.
 After hitting rock bottom, he finally checked himself into successful treatment and after repaying his debts, earned associate degrees in sports psychology and addiction from the University of Pittsburgh.
 Eventually he returned to the major leagues as a sports addiction counselor with the Toronto Blue Jays and Texas Rangers, earning a World Series ring while working for the 1993 Jays.
 Sam Malone, the alcoholic ex-Red Sox pitcher played by Ted Danson in the sitcom Cheers, was based on the baseball life of Sam McDowell.

 5. Van Lingle Mungo, 120-115, 3.47.
 Right-hander Mungo is an obvious pick for this team.
 I was a bit surprised his record wasn’t better, but there are two things to consider.
-Firstly, he pitched for the Dodgers in the ’30s, who were colourful, but not very good.
+Firstly, he pitched for the Dodgers in the ’30s, when they were colourful, but not very good.
 Generally they finished between fifth and seventh place, with 80 to 90 losses a year.
 Secondly, a severe arm injury late in 1937 limited him to just 13 wins from 1938-43.
 In his prime from 1933-36, he won between 16 and 18 games each year and was an All-Star.
 His ERA was also quite good for that time.
 National League pitching then was dominated by Carl Hubbell and Dizzy Dean, but second baseman Billy Herman has said that Mungo was the toughest, hardest-throwing pitcher he ever faced.

 Mungo was of course a wild man, a noted carouser and brawler.
 Casey Stengel managed him for a few years and said he always got along with Mungo just fine, achieving this by telling Van that he wasn’t going to put up with any funny business from him, then ducking immediately.
 Durocher later managed him and said that understanding Van’s speech was hard enough when Mungo was sober, but when drunk he sounded like Mortimer Snerd down a well.